 Given these alternatives, if you did not have the confidence or know-how to DIY your investing through the use of a self-directed brokerage account, you were usually stuck with high-fee low-performing mutual funds.

-This WealthBar review covers the investment options they offer everyday Canadians, unlimited financial advice, fees, portfolio types, performance, and more.
+This CI Direct Investing review covers the investment options they offer everyday Canadians, unlimited financial advice, fees, portfolio types, performance, and more.

 CI Direct Investing is one of Canada’s foremost online portfolio management advisors.
 It was founded in 2013 by two veterans of the financial and technology industry, Tea and Chris Nicola.

-At WealthBar, investors receive financial advice and are provided with custom low-cost ETF portfolios that meet their investing needs and are maintenance-free.
+At CI Direct Investing, investors receive financial advice and are provided with custom low-cost ETF portfolios that meet their investing needs and are maintenance-free.

-In May 2020, CI Financial Corp.
-(CI) announced it had acquired a 100% stake in WealthBar.
-CI manages approximately C$166 billion in assets.
+CI Financial Corp.
+(CI) acquired a 100% stake in WealthBar in 2020.
+The company manages approximately C$166 billion in assets.

 CI Direct Investing (formerly WealthBar) offers Canadians access to the following investment accounts: